-Data provided by the Virginia Department of Health (VDH) and Virginia Department of Social Services (VDSS) is included to show how Fairfax County compares to other jurisdictions in the region and, where available, the regional average, the statewide average and the national average.
+Data provided by the Virginia Department of Health (VDH) is included to show how Fairfax County compares to other jurisdictions in the region and, where available, the regional average, the statewide average and the national average.
 Current data is no longer available from several of the sources, including the Center for Disease Control, which was used for previous presentations of Health and Welfare benchmark measures.
 In most cases, similar data from comparable sources like the VDH Division of Health Statistics are included.
 Additionally, in an effort to identify additional benchmark data, indicators related to poverty rates, access to health insurance, and food insecurity are included.